Werner-Staeblein/Project-2-modified-resubmit/README.md

 The results page is an extension of the trivia page.

-After finishing 10 quiz questions, the user is provided the points achieved in the quiz round with optionality to view correct answers and questions answered incorrectly.
-For both cases, the user is provided the correct answer even if answered correctly as the user may have guessed an answer from the four answer options.
+After finishing 10 quiz questions, the user receives the points achieved in the quiz round with optionality to view correct answers and questions answered incorrectly.
+For both cases, the user receives the correct answer even if answered correctly as the user may have guessed an answer from the four answer options.

 ![Results Page](readme_assets/interaction_and_user_feedback.png)

 # Design

-Design was based on the key colors in the Javascript logo.
+The design was based on the key colors in the Javascript logo.
 Using the colors included in the JS logo, a color palette was generated with coolors.
-This ensures conistent feel for user.
+This ensures a conistent feel for the user.

-User activity such as buttons highlighted with box-shadows to make overall design more appealing.
+User activity such as buttons highlighted with box shadows makes the overall design more appealing.

 A linear gradient using the color scheme was used for the background of the quiz.
-Different linear gradient used for the quiz box to ensure appealing color design aligned to the base color scheme of the Javascript logo.
+Different linear gradients were used for the quiz box to ensure an appealing color design aligned with the base color scheme of the Javascript logo.

 ### Color Palette